harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 # Easy Secure Encryptor Decryptor module

-This module to used to add military level encryption system to your project
+This module to used to add military level encryption system to your project , encrypt strings , files and even whole directories etc"

 Main Users :
 Hunders of security oriented applications